 The usual Saturday night crowds were largely increased by men and boys who thronged the downtown streets.
 There was no leader and no overt act until late in the evening.
-About 10 o'clock a negro man shoved white woman from the sidewalk on Whitehall street, in the center of town.
-Almost simultaneously a negro woman made an insulting remark to a white man on an adjoining street, and he administered what he considered due punishment From this start the excited crowd, which had become a mob, began its work of destruction.
+About 10 o'clock a negro man shoved a white woman from the sidewalk on Whitehall street, in the center of town.
+Almost simultaneously a negro woman made an insulting remark to a white man on an adjoining street, and he administered what he considered due punishment.

+From this start the excited crowd, which had become a mob, began its work of destruction.
 Five thousand men and boys thronged the downtown streets looking for negroes.
-News that a riot had started brought thousands more from their homes in the suburbs and residence districts, until fully 10,-000 men thronged the downtown section.
+News that a riot had started brought thousands more from their homes in the suburbs and residence districts, until fully 10, 000 men thronged the downtown section.
 They made attacks on the incoming street cars.
 Each car was scanned for negroes.
-The trolleys were pulled from the wires, and in the semi-darkness of the unlighted cars negroes were beaten, cut and
+The trolleys were pulled from the wires, and in the semi-darkness of the unlighted cars negroes were beaten, cut and stamped upon in an unreasoning mad frenzy.
+If a negro ventured resistance or remonstrated it meant practically sure death.
+One car half filed with negroes approached from an outside run.
+The mob dashed for the car.
+Resistupon the Kentucky side of Jellico, and | Paris, and in 1881 he went to Wash. | ance was made by the negroes, who had not been apprised of the trouble.
+Three negroes lay dead on the floor of the car when it was permitted to move on, and two more were beaten into unconsciousness.

-When the crowd seemed to be getting beyond control, at about 10 o'clock, Mayor Woodward mounted a car platform on Peachtree and Marietta streets and urged the crowd to disperse, declaring that the assaults of the white women would be adequately and promptly punished by due process

-ATLANTA-With sixteen companies of infantry, one battery of light artillery and one squadron of cavalry under Colonel Anderson, the Georgia state militia and the entire city police force still guarding the city, Atlanta Sunday morning is comparative ly quiet.
+When the crowd seemed to be getting beyond control, at about 10 o'clock, Mayor Woodward mounted a car platform on Peachtree and Marietta streets and urged the crowd to disperse, declaring that the assaults of the white women would be adequately New York. - A Danbury (Conn.) and promptly punished by due process of law.
+ATLANTA-With sixteen companies of infantry, one battery of light artillery and one squadron of cavalry under Colonel Anderson, the Georgia state militia and the entire city police force still guarding the city, Atlanta Sunday morning is comparatively quiet.
 The negro trouble, while breaking out in several sections during Saturday night, is now almost entirely abated.